Calls for dumped vaccine data after clinics told not to book booster jags

 A Scottish Government spokeswoman said early estimates suggest vaccine wastage has been around 1.82% "well below a 5% planning assumption" and said it will consider whether to include reports as part of other regular statistic reporting.

-The BMA has called for second doses of the Pfizer vaccine to be re-instated for front line NHS workers saying the evidence behind the 12-week delay is “debatable.”
+The BMA has called for second doses of the Pfizer vaccine to be re-instated for front-line NHS workers saying the evidence behind the 12-week delay is “debatable.”

 The number of people UK-wide who have been given a first dose of a Covid-19 vaccine was 3,234,946 as of January 14, including 224,840 in Scotland.
 The UK number showed a rise of 316,694 on the day before.